best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 These tests are also used to test the interface between your code and external dependencies, such as a database or web-based API.

 When your code relies upon interaction with complex or external dependencies, it may be difficult for your tests to reproducibly access these dependencies.
 Creating abstractions of these dependencies when they are not being directly tested can keep your test code simpler and more focused.
+For instance, how can you tell if an email was generated and sent?
+A human tester could check the email reached their inbox, or you could mock the email API and check that an email was requested to be sent.
 You might use Stubs or Mocks for this purpose:
 * Stubs carry out a predetermined behaviour.
 For example, a stub representing an API always return the same response.
 Use these when you are not interested in the details around how your code interacts with the dependency.
 * Mocks require additional setup in your test code, to define your expectations.
 Use these when your test needs to verify that your code interacts with the Mock in a specific way.
+* Stubs are used to test state - did the system end up with the correct value?
+* Mocks are used to test behaviour - did the system ask for an email to be generated?

 ## End-to-end testing <span role="image" aria-label="difficulty rating: 3 out of 5">★★★☆☆</span>